OSGeo/gdal/src/install.rst

 Pre-requisites: GDAL installation and workshop sample dataset download
 ================================================================================

-This workshop requires GDAL 3.13.0, released May 2026.
+This workshop requires GDAL 3.13.1, released June 2026.

 The suggested installation procedure is to use GDAL Conda builds.
 Conda is a system package management system that works on all major desktop operating system